-The output stage of these models consists of 34 or 68 DUCs (digital upconverters) and two or four 800 MHz 16-bit D/A converters.
+The Model 71624 output stage consists of 34 DUCs (digital upconverters) and two 800 MHz 16-bit D/A converters.
 Each DUC accepts baseband I+Q signals from either the local DDCs or from system memory.

-DUC inputs are scaled in programmable gain/attenuation blocks similar to those in the input stages.
-Each DUC is independently programmable for data source selection (DDC or memory), upconvert tuning frequency and bandwidth (interpolation).
+DUC inputs are scaled in programmable gain/attenuation blocks similar to those in the input stage.
+Each DUC is independently programmable for data source selection(DDC or memory), upconvert tuning frequency and bandwidth (interpolation).

-The translated DUC outputs are directed to either of two or four summation blocks, each associated with one of the two or four D/A converters using a final interpolation factor of x4.
-After conversion, the IF analog outputs of each D/A can contain signals from any combination of the 34 or 68 DUCs.
+The translated DUC outputs are directed to either of two summation blocks, each associated with one of the two D/A converters using a final interpolation factor of x4.
+After conversion, the IF analog outputs of each D/A can contain signals from any combination of the 34 DUCs.